| Title: | Stack and Reshape Datasets After Splitting Concatenated Values |

 maximum value of the input data.
 This is most useful when converting to

-creates a single new column that is structurally a list
+"list" creates a single new column that is structurally a list within a

 fixed